 Prior to working with City Year, Tandy finished playing four years of collegiate soccer at Earlham College, in Richmond, Indiana.
 She was a three-year starter, at center back and center midfield for the Quakers, and had the distinguished honor of being a part of the first women’s team to win conference at Earlham while a part of the NCAA.

 Tandy studied abroad in Ireland her junior year (2011) and won a Irish National Championship in soccer.
-She graduated from Earlham in 2012 with a Bachelor of Arts in Biochemistry and will enroll in the Masters of Arts in Teaching program while at Bethany.
+A native of Crittenden, Kentucky, she graduated from Earlham in 2012 with a Bachelor of Arts in Biochemistry and will enroll in the Masters of Arts in Teaching program while at Bethany.